Tulsa's Arts Future

 3. Vastly more government support for large arts/tourism entities, compared to small, locally owned arts/tourism entities.

 4. A lack of support, communication and collaboration between those allocating money to support artists and tourism, and the local, for-profit artists and tourism businesses.
-Where city objectives and small business objectives align, lies great opportunity for collaboration.
+Where city objectives and small business objectives align, there lies great opportunity for collaboration.
 IF there is communication.

 Its a pattern we see over, and over, and over, month after month, year after year, creating hurt and frustration.